Constanze Mozart: Treatment by biographers

-1840 daguerreotype reportedly showing Constanze Mozart (see text for serious doubts), front on the far left, two years before her death; Bavarian composer Max Keller is seated center front and to his left is his wife, Josefa; from left to right in rear are the family cook, Philip Lattner (Keller's brother in law), and Keller's daughters, Luise and Josefa; the image was first brought to scholarly attention in 1958.

 According to the Grove Dictionary of Music and Musicians, Constanze has been treated harshly and unfairly by a number of her biographers: "Early 20th-century scholarship severely criticized her as unintelligent, unmusical and even unfaithful, and as a neglectful and unworthy wife to Mozart.
 Such assessments (still current) were based on no good evidence, were tainted with anti-feminism and were probably wrong on all counts."
 Complaints about unfairness to Constanze also appear in modern Mozart biographies by Braunbehrens (1990), Solomon (1995), and Halliwell (1998).

 Alleged photograph

+1840 daguerreotype supposedly showing Constanze Mozart (see text for serious doubts), front left; Bavarian composer Max Keller centre front; to his left his wife, Josefa; left to right at the rear are the family cook; Keller's brother in law Philip Lattner; and Keller's daughters, Luise and Josefa.

-A photograph (daguerrotype), first brought to scholarly attention in 1958, has been claimed to show Constanze (Mozart) Nissen at age 78.
+A photograph (daguerreotype), first brought to scholarly attention in 1958, has been claimed to show Constanze (Mozart) Nissen aged 78, two years before her death.
 The photo was supposedly taken in Altötting, Bavaria in October 1840 outside the home of composer Max Keller.
 Several Mozart scholars have rebutted this claim.
 First, the photograph could not have been taken outdoors, since the lenses required to produce such images were not invented by Joseph Petzval until after Constanze had died in 1842.
 Second, it is documented that Constanze was crippled from debilitating arthritis in her final years of life.
 Her biographer Agnes Selby suggested "There is absolutely no way she could have traveled to visit Maximillian Keller during the period when the photograph was taken.
 Contrary to the statements made in the newspaper, Constanze had no contact with Keller since 1826."
 Third, author and historian Sean Munger noted that Constanze would have been 78 years of age in 1840 and does not look that old in the picture.

 Legacy

-The Royal Conservatory of Brussels conserves several autograph documents from Constance Mozart, including letters to her son Franz Xaver Wolfgang Mozart, as well as a small illustrated Album de Souvenirs, dated 1789 but covering the 1801–1823 period in which she collects memories, impressions and poems (ref.
-Jean-Lucien Hollenfeltz fund, B-Bc-FH-163).
+The Royal Conservatory of Brussels conserves several autograph documents from Constanze Mozart, including letters to her son Franz Xaver Wolfgang Mozart, as well as a small illustrated Album de Souvenirs, dated 1789 but covering the 1801–1823 period in which she collects memories, impressions and poems.